bytecodealliance/javy/docs/contributing.md

 After publishing a release, immediately update the version number to the next patch version with an `-alpha.1` suffix.
 The first time an additive change is made, reset the patch version to `0` and increment the minor version and reset the suffix to `-alpha.1`.
 When making additional additive changes, increment the number in the suffix, for example `-alpha.2`.
 The first time a breaking change is made, reset the patch version and minor version to `0` and increment the major version and reset the suffix to `-alpha.1`.
 When making additional breaking changes, increment the number in the suffix, for example `-alpha.2`.

 When releasing, remove the suffix and then publish.

+## Web platform tests (WPT)

+We run a subset of the web platform test suite during continuous integration.
+We recommend reading our suite's [WPT readme](../wpt/README.md) for tips on how to add tests to the suite and what to do when tests won't pass.